 As noted, the Rincon Visitor Center is right at the park’s main entrance on the east side.
 If you need GPS assistance, the address is 3693 S Old Spanish Trail, Tucson AZ, 85730.

 You will find bathrooms and water bottle refill stations at Rincon Visitor Center.
 The center is generally open from 9 am to 5 pm daily, but double check the hours because sometimes they change.
-(In summer 2021, the visitor center was totally closed on Tuesdays and Wednesdays due to short staffing.)
+(One recent summer, the visitor center was totally closed on Tuesdays and Wednesdays due to short staffing.)

 Is there a welcome sign at the East Unit?